software-students-fall2023/3-python-package-exercise-random-seed-2/README.md

 # Python Package Exercise

 The Math RandomSeed Python package is a lightweight library designed to bring a bit of fun to math operations.
-With simple addition, subtraction, multiplication, division functions and quirky mathematical facts, the package is both entertaining and auxiliary.
+With simple addition, subtraction, multiplication, division functions, and quirky mathematical facts and jokes, the package is both entertaining and auxiliary.
 The project follows conventional software engineering practices with testing, proper packaging, and clear instructions for easy distribution.
-Documentation for all functions and instructions of installing are listed.
-The Math RandomSeed Python package is a lightweight library designed to bring a bit of fun to math operations.
-With simple addition, subtraction, multiplication, division functions and quirky mathematical facts, the package is both entertaining and auxiliary.
-The project follows conventional software engineering practices with testing, proper packaging, and clear instructions for easy distribution.
-Documentation for all functions and instructions of installing are listed.
+Documentation for all functions and instructions for installing are detailed below.

 ## Group Members
 [Lara Kim](https://github.com/larahynkim) <br>